Tutorials Design Patterns in C#

 Next: Visitor Pattern — Complete Guide

-Practice: Add one small feature using today's pattern — commit with feat(design-patterns): article-22.
+Practice: Apply today's pattern in one module — commit with feat(patterns): article-22.

 FAQ

-Template Method Pattern helps ShopNest Enterprise Architecture implement Payments using C# 12 LINQ with EF Core where applicable.
+Template Method helps ShopNest Enterprise Architecture implement Payments with maintainable, testable C# structure.

 Q3: Is this asked in Indian IT interviews?